Go to: Extra > Products > Products

 When this field is filled, a label will be produced automatically.
 If a standard dosage exists for a product, it can be entered here.
 Since the dosage is often dependent on the weight of the patient, it will be left blank and added when the product is added to a patient file.

 For advanced set-ups, if you have multiple product groups set up (Extra > Products > Product Groups > product groups 1, 2 or 3), individual products can be added to more than one product group.
-These secondary product groups can be useful when generating reports on, for example, Urinary tract products.
-Simply create a Product group 1 called Urinary tract and link all Urinary tract related products to this Product Group 1.
+These secondary product groups can be useful when generating reports.
+Read more about this in our Related articles section below.

 This is applicable only if an online shop is set up for the practice.